hermanschaaf/advent-of-code-2018/day01/README.md

 prev = initSet[int](nextPowerOfTwo(10000000))
 ```

-the time compared better with that of Python:
+the time now compared better with that of Python, but still not great (109ms vs Python's 4ms):

 ```
 time nimc part2.nim